FRINXio/frinx-services-python-api/utils/graphql-pydantic-converter/README.md

-# GraphQL to Pydantic Transformer & Pydantic to Query Builder
+# GraphQL to Pydantic Converter & Pydantic to Query Builder

 ## Overview

-The **GraphQL to Pydantic Transformer** is a Python package designed to simplify the process of transforming GraphQL schemas in JSON format into Pydantic models.
+The **GraphQL to Pydantic Converter** is a Python package designed to simplify the process of transforming GraphQL schemas in JSON format into Pydantic models.
 This tool is particularly useful for developers working with GraphQL APIs who want to generate Pydantic models from GraphQL types for efficient data validation and serialization/deserialization.